sampoder/sound-board/README.md

 I'm really happy with this project!
 It was super fun to demo in class and everyone was willing to participate which was great.
 I'm starting to see that I really enjoy building pieces that encourage people to collaborate and work together to make the piece their own.
 I find it really fulfilling to present pieces like that and see how people engage with them.

+There are still a couple of things I'd like to improve, namely:

+* Reducing the lag between placing a puck and the sound playing, I think the way to do this would be interupts however that wouldn't be supported by Sonic Pi's system that queues sounds.
+* Creating a system for others to bring their own sounds: it'd be nice for others to be able to program their own pucks with a sound and then play that sound.
+I'm not quite sure how I would do this but we can encode data on the NFC tags.
+* Making the pucks 3D would be another thing I'd like to do - just like the Nintendo amiibos!
+I could 3D print these things.

+At the end of the day I'm pretty happy with this project!
+I'm going to keep the NFC reader and tags for future projects, I think they'll come in handy.

 ## Sources

 Thanks to these sources for helping me: